mAlzuman/Usecase-8-Project-5/README.md

 Nice One is a leading Saudi company in the e-commerce sector, occupying a leading position in the field of beauty in the Gulf and the Middle East by providing a wide range of beauty, care, and perfume products.

-The data for this project was collected from the Nice One website, a prominent Saudi e-commerce platform specializing in beauty, care, and perfume products.
+The data for this project was collected from the Nice One website in March 7th, 2025 a prominent Saudi e-commerce platform specializing in beauty, care, and perfume products.

 ---